sage-code/maj/basic.md

 * Pronoun "you" is the plural form of previous "Thou", that was singular but is no longer used.
 * In some Eglish dialects y'all is a thing, but you is already plural, so y'all is redundant.

 **singular conjugation**

+jocu = to play

-* zi joc'ure = he is playing right now
+* hi joc'ure = he is playing right now
-* zi joc'ufu = he will play in the future
+* hi joc'ufu = he will play in the future
-* zi joc'upa = he play some time ago
+* hi joc'upa = he play some time ago

 **plural conjugation**
-* ni joc algo = we play sometimes
+* nu jocu foa  = we play sometime
-* vi joc nuco = you never play
+* vu jocu nuc  = you never play
-* zi joc suvo = they play often
+* zu jocu suv  = they play often

 ## Verb transformation

-You can transform a verb into an attribute using suffix 'uxa
+Basic for of Wee verb into an attribute using suffix 'uxo

 **to adjective:**

-jocu => joc'uxa = playful
+jocu => joc'uxo = playful

 **So far:**
 * je ser joc'uxo = I'm playful
-* ve ser joc'uxo = you are playful
+* te ser joc'uxo = you are playful
-* ze ser joc'uxo = he is playful
+* hi ser joc'uxo = he is playful

 **to noun:**

-Use termination 'ina to make a noun, 'ira.
+Use termination 'era to make a noun.

-* je ser'upa una joc'ira = I was a player
+* je ser'upa una joc'era = I was a player
-* ne ser'ufu joc'ira     = we will be players
+* nu ser'ufu joc'era     = we will be players

 ## Locations